alihaidar2/Asynchronous-Receiver/README.md

-# async_rec

-Development of a Serial Asynchronous Receiver
+# Asynchronous Receiver

-Ali Haidar 8328785
-Paul Abou Zeid 8649144
+Created an serial asynchronous receiver by putting together components, such as D and T flip-flops that were previously developed.